Links

 My typical day consists of waking up at 6:30 in the morning, dressing and heading off for “la escuela” which begins at 7:30.
 We have language classes for 4-5 hours each day, followed by a generous lunch break.
 After lunch I usually spend the remainder of my break playing soccer with Honduran boys, which is great fun.
 Technical training and cross-cultural sessions are in the afternoon and run until 4:30.
 So far technical training is somewhat of a disappointment, but it’s still early…

 It’s a lot colder here than I expected it to be, and I am now kicking myself for not bringing more clothes.
 It’s difficult to buy things here unless you take a trip to Tegucigalpa, and I am still figuring out the bus system.
-S
+Supposedly it will be warmer in a few weeks.

 Next weekend I am planning on taking a trip to La Tigra national park with a few other volunteers.
 We are planning on leaving on Saturday evening, spending the night in a hotel, and hiking all day on Sunday.
 To the left is a picture of our training site...
 Can we say Club Med Peace Corps?